Building People Power

 - We don't inherit the earth from our ancestors, we borrow it from our children.David Brower

 - Pacific Environment’s support lets us take school children into Kamchatka’s pristine wilderness.
-These field trips awaken in city folk a deep love and respect for nature—some may even become future environmental activists who will teach others what they have learned here.Michail Yurevich Kovalyov, Director, Raduga Biostation, Kamchatka, Russia
+These field trips awaken in city folk a deep love and respect for nature—some may even become future environmental activists who will teach others what they have learned here.Michail Yurevich Kovalyov, Director, Raduga Biostation, former partner in Kamchatka, Russia

 - Local Power